 Quarter after quarter, your team meets 100% of their OKRs.
 The team only commits to goals they are 100% sure they can meet.
 In this exercise, you'll likely see your team struggle most with the "50/50" rule - they'll want to suggest predictions that are nearly certain to happen.
 Some variants that can be particularly helpful for this kind of team:

 Have each participant present a 1-sentence argument-for (why is their prediction likely to happen) and argument-against (why is their prediction unlikely to happen).
-Ask them to reflect on which was easier to generate - if the argument-against was harder to formulate; ask them to revise their prediction until both arguments are reasonably likely.
+Ask them to reflect on which was easier to generate - if the argument-against was harder to formulate; ask them to revise their prediction until both arguments are equally easy to make

 Instead of small group discussions, have a large group vote over/under on every prediction (to keep the timing reasonable, eliminate discussion of the predictions - they'll have to stand on their own as written).
 Identify the predictions that came closest to 50/50, and discuss as examples - what made them equally likely as unlikely to occur?
 As a team, how would you modify some of the overly-likely predictions (garnered significantly more "over" votes than "under") to be more balanced?

-Try a challenge round aimed at 30% predictions.
+Try a challenge round aimed at 33% predictions (half as likely to happen as not-happen).

 If your OKRs are too vague